adullact/puppet-wordpress/REFERENCE.md

 Data type: `Wordpress::Settings`

-Describes all availables settings in this module for all wordpress instances on this node.
+Describes all availables settings in this module for all WordPress instances on this node.
 Defaults to empty hash.

 Default value: {}